 That’s why the ConnectWise support team leverages not just one process, but multiple tiers of processes that work together, seamlessly and holistically, to resolve tickets within 24 hours -- without putting a strain on the organization.

 Knowledge-centered support (KCS) has emerged as a critical part of the process at ConnectWise.
 When on chat with a partner, a support team member can reference previously closed tickets that are similar to the partner’s issue and find documentation on how that previous issue was resolved.
 By leveraging the answers to previous problems, support personnel don’t have to be experts on every subject; they just have to know where to find the information the partner needs and deliver it to them.
 This enables newer support team members to more quickly jump in and assist partners on chat, reducing the new hire onboarding time period from over a year down to three months.

 Also thanks to KCS, that 24-hour close rate for tickets is being achieved for close to 70% of all tickets.
 In the last six months alone, that rate has improved from the low 60s to the upper 60s.
-How exactly did that happen?
-We can show you more at IT Nation.

 Just remember that no matter how perfect the processes you implement may seem to be, you’ll still need a trained and attentive eye to review what’s taking place.
 Processes improve efficiency, but they aren’t perfect.